ofekbarshalom/Python/Ex2/README.md

-# Exercise 2 - Application Layer Communication using Python
+# Exercise 2 in computer network course - Application Layer Communication using Python

 This project implements an application layer communication protocol using Python sockets.
 It includes a server, a proxy, and a client that communicate using a custom protocol.
 The server performs calculations, while the proxy handles caching of responses to reduce redundant requests.